rangle/ngCourse2/handout/06-change-detection.md

 }
 ```

 Now, instead of creating an instance of an `Actor` class, we are now defining an immutable object using `Immutable.Map`.
 Because `this.actor` is now an immutable object, we cannot change its internal properties `firstName` and `lastName` directly.
-What we can do however is to create another object based on `actor` that have different values for both fields and that is exactly what the `merge` method does.
+What we can do however is to create another object based on `actor` that has different values for both fields and that is exactly what the `merge` method does.

-Because we are always getting a new object when we tried to change the `actor`, there's not point on having two different methods in our component.
-We removed the methods `changeActorProperties` and `changeActorObject` and created a new one simply called `changeActor`.
+Because we are always getting a new object when we try to change the `actor`, there's no point in having two different methods in our component.
+We removed the methods `changeActorProperties` and `changeActorObject` and created a new one called `changeActor`.

 Additional changes have to be made to the `MovieComponent` as well.
 First, we need to declare the `actor` object as an immutable, and in the template, instead of trying to access the object properties directly using a syntax like `actor.firstName`, we need to resort on the `get` method of the immutable.